Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

 You will build a React App that fetches weather data from your GraphQL Weather server.
-It will be use the Apollo client for GraphQL for query.
+It will be used by the Apollo client for GraphQL for queries.

 <!-- > -->